 Why Praise Is So Important for Children with ADHD

 “When a child with ADHD receives a drop or two of praise, it’s like rain in the desert.”
 Learn how the right words of praise and encouragement can boost your child’s self-confidence.

-When a child with attention deficit hyperactivity disorder (ADHD) receives a drop or two of praise, it’s like rain in the desert.
+When a child with attention deficit disorder (ADHD or ADD) receives a drop or two of praise, it’s like rain in the desert.
 He drinks it in, revels in it.
 It’s important for parents, teachers, and coaches to set up a child with ADHD to do something right, something well, something praiseworthy.
 Giving your child words of praise is like offering him a ticket out of the fear and self-doubt that plague him.

 A Motivating Memory